 News coverage of the Edmonton Community and Public Services Committee Discussing the Combative Sports Ban in Edmonton is available here.
 Source: CTV News

 In June 2017 MMA fighter/boxer Tim Hague passed away in the hospital due to fight-related injuries.
 After an investigation into the case, it was determined that a bunch of guidelines needed further investigation and clarification.
-As a result, Edmonton City Council placed a moratorium on all combat sports in the city as they process the results.
-If you want more details on the investigation, it is easily accessible online, as it is one of the few times that Pro Wrestling has made it into mainstream media around here.
+As a result, Edmonton City Council placed a moratorium on all combat sports in the city.
+This is while they process the results.
+If you want more details on the investigation, it is easily accessible online.
+As it is one of the few times that Pro Wrestling has made it into mainstream media around here.
 Another topic for another day.

 Now for some of you, questions may be asked such as how does this affect Pro Wrestling?
-Well, Edmonton is one of the last places in Canada, or in North America, that Pro Wrestling is considered a combat sport, and is placed in the combat sport bylaws.
+Well, Edmonton is one of the last places in Canada, or in North America, that Pro Wrestling is considered a combat sport.
+It is also one of the last that is placed in the combat sport bylaws.
 At the time of the moratorium, no other region in Canada to my knowledge had Pro Wrestling regulated in the same way.
-So, when the ban was put in place, Pro Wrestling was put on the ropes because of something that happened in another sport.
+So, when the ban was put in place, Pro Wrestling was put on the ropes.
+This was because of something that happened in another sport.

 In November 2018 a proposal was finally put forward to eliminate Pro Wrestling from the Combat Sports Bylaw entirely.
-While that can be a good and a bad thing in terms of consequences, it seems it brings closure to the whole saga that has occurred over the last year.
+While that can be a good and a bad thing in terms of consequences.
+It seems it brings closure to the whole saga.
+One that has occurred over the last year.
 November 27, the recommendations went into effect, as amendments were passed by Edmonton City Council.
-So now Pro Wrestling in Edmonton has become a version of the Wild West, with one of the most passionate yet untapped markets in North America.
+Pro Wrestling in Edmonton has become a version of the Wild West.
+With one of the most passionate yet untapped markets in North America.
 Things might get a little crazy in the City of Champions, both positively and negatively.

 But hey, out of the rubble of the moratorium, I ended up being approached by Monster Pro Wrestling to become their General Manager.
 Which leads me to my next tale…